rerun/rerun/README.md

     │   │       └── arg2.option
     │   └── module (module metadata)
     └── lib
-        └── command.sh (optional shell functions)
+        └── options.sh (options parsing script)

-The format of the metadata.sh uses key=value pairs to define standard module metadata.
-For example, a module named `freddy`:
+The format metadata file format uses KEY=value pairs to define standard attributes.
+For example, a module named `freddy` and can be named and described as such in a file called `MODULE_DIR/etc/module`:

     NAME="freddy"
     DESCRIPTION="A dancer in a red beret and matching suspenders"

-The format for command data.
+A command can also be named and described in a file called `MODULE_DIR`/etc/commands/<command>/command`:

     NAME="study"
     DESCRIPTION="tell freddy to study"

+Options can be additionally described in a file called `MODULE_DIR/etc/commands/<command>/<option>.option`.
-The format for option data.
+Here's one for an option named "subject":

     NAME=subject
     DESCRIPTION="the summer school subject"